Sunbeam College for Women

 Sunbeam College for Women is a women's degree college in Bhagawanpur, Varanasi, India.
 The college imparts undergraduate education.

 History

 Sunbeam College for Women is a part of the Sunbeam Group of Educational Institutions.
-The college was established and opened in 2000 by Deepak Madhok, who is also its president.
-The college has 22 classrooms and a hostel facility on campus.
+The college was established and opened in 2000 by Deepak Madhok, who is also its Chairperson.
+The college has 22 classrooms.

 Courses

 The college offers the following courses: